jldeen/dotfiles/README.md

 Everything is configured and tweaked within `~/.dotfiles`.

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.
+You also might want to configure `.tmux.conf` since I run a few scripts in the status bar.

 `dot` is a simple script that installs some dependencies, sets sane macOS defaults, and so on.
 Tweak this script, and occasionally run `dot` from